jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Note to the reader

 I inserted YouTube, Vimeo, and GIF videos throughout this book.
 They communicate ideas quickly and efficiently, so why not.
 I mainly used them because I wanted to showcase how relevant this book is.
 On the internet today, many regular people are working to improve middle-class life.
-They and their audience are collaborating—they don't have a philosophy to unite them yet.
+They and their audience are collaborating— but they don't have a philosophy to unite them yet or attract followers.
 I want to give them that.
 Of course, all credit for the videos goes to the creators.

 # Introduction